On Hill and Off Hill Conduct Policies

 - Call Berkshire East Ski Patrol at 413/ 517-3919 for emergencies during operating hours, and 911 outside of operational hours.

 Management may alter uphill travel routes at any time based on operational needs and conditions.
 Grooming and snowmaking always take priority over uphill access.
 Uphill access is only permitted on the trails below:

 Route A: Big Chief Open: early access: 6:30 am- opening.
 Uphill travel outside of these hours is not

 Route B: Lower Mohawk > Roy’s Way (only when closed to downhill traffic) >Mohawk.

 Route C: Thunder > Bolt > Mohawk.
 Open: Daytime; Evening Route

 Route E: Exhibition (underneath lift). *Ends at the top of Chair 4; does not continue to Summit.
 Partial ascent route.
 Open: Daytime; Evening Route

 - Route A: Big Chief

-This is the Dawn Patrol route.
-Chief is open for uphilling from 6am until 7:30 am.
+This is the early access route.
+Chief is open for uphilling from 6:30am until the lifts open.
 Please respect that uphill travel outside of these hours is not permitted.